kyrogon/pyStudyGroupSlack/README.md

 This repository is for pyStudyGroup members to introduce ourselves as well as share small pieces of code with other users

 ## Getting started with git
+The following is a short introduction to git and getting started with pyStudyGroup but should by no means be considered a complete guide.
+Please take time to get familiar with git and github to better communicate with fellow members.
+* www.git-scm.com
+* www.github.com

 Before getting started make sure you have installed [git](https://git-scm.com) on your system and that you have a [github](https:github.com) account